sstsimulator/sst-docs/docs/cpp/component/registerClock.md

 Tasks that are often performed:

-- Handle data queued by event handlers
+- Handle data queued by event handlers.
-- Send events
+- Send events.
-- Simulate the next step
+- Simulate the next step.

 ## Requirements